 Alcohol prices are high, a beer costs about twice as much as a decent meal and a bottle of wine equals the price of four meals.
 It’s not really expensive, just expensive compared to everything else.

 It’s not possible to extend your tourist visa in Peru, so if you decided you want to stay longer than three months you have to either leave and come back or overstay and never come back, both are not good options I guess.

-What’s the best things about Peru?
+What’re the best things about Peru?
 People are nice, there are many things to do and it’s really affordable.
 I don’t think I’ve ever spent more than 3 dollars on a meal or more than 10 in a hotel.
-Then there’s also the variety of landscapes, weather, food and culture.
-Of the three months we spent here, one was in the mountains and valleys of the Cusco area, other one on the beaches and desert of the Pisco, Ica and Chincha areas and the third on in the Amazonian jungle with tropical weather.
+Then there’s also the variety of landscapes, weather, food, and culture.
+Of the three months, we spent here, one was in the mountains and valleys of the Cusco area, another one on the beaches and desert of the Pisco, Ica and Chincha areas and the third on in the Amazonian jungle with tropical weather.
 There’s something for everyone in Peru, ok not for everyone, but for many and there was definitely something for me here.